iov-one/iov-core/packages/iov-bns/README.md

 The main entry point is the [Client](https://iov-one.github.io/iov-core-docs/latest/iov-bns/classes/client.html), which takes a tendermint client (from `iov-tendermint-rpc`) and a codec to parse transactions.
-BnsCodec for reading and writing transactions (also useful for IovWriter) is exported as top-level [bnsCodec](https://iov-one.github.io/iov-core-docs/latest/iov-bns/globals.html#bnscodec).
+BnsCodec for reading and writing transactions (also useful for MultiChainSigner) is exported as top-level [bnsCodec](https://iov-one.github.io/iov-core-docs/latest/iov-bns/globals.html#bnscodec).

 ## License